syncfusion-content/asp.netwebforms-docs/aspnet/OlapGauge/Getting-Started.md

 5. Initialize the control using below code snippet.

-   > Note: URL value needs to be defined in order to fetch the data from the service.
+   N> URL value needs to be defined in order to fetch the data from the service.
 Default properties values need to be initialized as follows to render the control appropriately.

 {% highlight html %}